Grande Montagne Nature Reserve

-The Grande Montagne Nature Reserve is under the responsibility of the Rodrigues Department who also carry out restoration work in the Reserve and manage the Visitors Centre.
-MWF works closely with the Forestry Department.
+The Grande Montagne Nature Reserve is under the responsibility of the Rodrigues Regional Assembly Forestry Department.
+The Mauritian Wildlife works closely with the Forestry Department.

 Grande Montagne Nature Reserve is open to the public from Monday to Saturday and provides an excellent opportunity to observe the results of the conservation work carried out and visit a mature endemic Rodriguan forest.

-There is a guided tour at 9.30am where no booking is required.
+There are guided tours at 9.30am & 13.15pm where no booking is required.
 Meeting place: Grande Montagne visitors centre on the main road from Mont Lubin to Pointe Cotton.
 For booking a guided tour at other times of the day: tel (230) 831 4558 or (230) 5773 6625 or email

 A guided tour can be organised to adapt to the requirements of photographers.